Rhino Ride 201825 August 2018

 These will last approximately 2h30 on Saturday 8am & 3h30pm & Sunday 8am, the morning drives are prefect for the spectators, as these will meet the cycle route at various points.

-Game drives will need to be booked in advance due to availability & space, so please specify the time on your entry
+Game drives will need to be booked in advance due to availability and space, so please specify the time on your entry.

 Elephant Interaction at R200 per adult & R100 per child

-This will be held on Saturday at 11am & 3pm & Sunday 11am
+This will be held on Saturday at 11am & 3pm and Sunday at 11am

 Space is limited to 30 people per interaction so booking in advance is a must

 Zululand RHINO Reserve Foundation Caps at R120 each

 2018 Rhino Ride Photo Discs at R110 each

 Many Thanks to GRINDROD BANK for agreeing to be the lead sponsor for the event for the 7th year running.